jelledevleeschouwer/Bonjour_log/README.md

 ##### 09 May '15 20h -  Written Unit tests for DNS-SD.
 Finished writing 17 unit tests for DNS-SD, refactored the code a bit.

+##### 14 May '15 17h -  Pull request.
+After fixing some reasonable TICS violations, I did a pull request with the development branch.
+I'm really curious.
+Now I can focus on my thesis the entire weekend.